Foreign relations of NATO: Mongolia

 The NATO–Mongolia Individual Partnership and Cooperation Programme was approved on 19 March 2012.
 It is the first application of the new policy for flexible partnerships with global partners.
 Mongolia has worked with NATO on initiatives relating to interoperability, military modernization and officer training, as well as provided troops to support NATO's operations in Afghanistan from 2009 to 2014.
 More recently, Mongolia has been working together with NATO on Science for Peace and Security Programme, which focuses on cybersecurity and reducing the environmental impact of military sites.

 New Zealand

 In 2001, NATO and New Zealand signalled their commitment to strengthen cooperation with the joint signature of an Individual Partnership and Cooperation Programme in June 2012.
 New Zealand has made valuable contributions to NATO-led efforts in Afghanistan, as part of the International Security Assistance Force and Resolute Support missions to train, advise and assist the Afghan security forces and institutions.
 New Zealand attended the NATO Summit for first time in 2022.

 Pakistan

 Pakistan is a major non-NATO ally, cooperating in several main sectors: fighting insurgency and terrorism in Bosnia and Herzegovina and Afghanistan, military cooperation, transportation and logistics operations support to Afghanistan, and non-proliferation.

+Saudi Arabia

+Although not a NATO member, Saudi Arabia has engaged in security dialogues with the Alliance, including a February 2026 visit by the NATO Special Representative for the Southern Neighbourhood to discuss regional stability and partnership.

+United Arab Emirates

+On the sidelines of the Munich Security Conference in February 2026, UAE Minister of State Lana Nusseibeh met with NATO Secretary-General Mark Rutte to discuss deepening the partnership between the UAE and NATO, highlighting the UAE’s sustained training cooperation and participation in NATO-led operations.

+China

+NATO member states have increasingly criticized China for its support of Russia during the Russian invasion of Ukraine.

+During NATO's 75th anniversary summit in Washington, D.C., in July 2024, member states issued their strongest criticism of China to date, describing it as a "decisive enabler" of Russia's war against Ukraine.
+The final summit communiqué, adopted by all 32 NATO members, stated that China had become a major contributor to Russia’s "defence industrial base" through what it referred to as a "no limits" partnership between Beijing and Moscow.
+NATO called on the People's Republic of China to cease all material and political support for Russia’s war effort.